 It’s been a while since the Google announced the murder of Reader.
-And for the past two months I was waiting for a replacement that would be worthy of my attention.
-But than I’ve reconsidered majorly how I started using RSS lately, and the same way as Podcasts, they were mostly read on iPhone.
+And for the past two months, I was waiting for a replacement that would be worthy of my attention.
+But then I’ve reconsidered majorly how I started using RSS lately, and the same way as Podcasts, they were mostly read on iPhone.

 Contemplation on less sync

 Then I gave a thought to that scenario, and realized a small list of benefits:

 - I won’t have to pay a dime – Reederapp that I am using is perfect and will let me have the whole setup offline

 - Mac and iPad will have more reading time in Pocket, iBooks, and Kindle – for what I mostly have been using them if I was consuming material.

 - I won’t have to worry about sync

 - My RSS will always be with me, so nothing to worry about there